 Influencer marketing is a pretty big deal.
-It’s when you leverage an influencer’s audience to grow your own audience — and thus your business.
+It’s when you leverage an influencer’s audience to grow new customers — and thus your business.
 This means that the audience already exists; all you really need to do is identify potential influencers and build a relationship with them.

-The problem is that, if you aren’t using data to measure your campaigns, you won’t know how your audience feels towards your posts or who your top performers are.
+The problem is that, if your digital marketing team isn’t using data to measure your campaigns, you won’t know how a group of users feel towards your posts or who your top performers are.

 Cohort analysis is an oft-overlooked tactic that can boost your influencer marketing strategy.
 In many ways, it could be the secret weapon that neither you or your competitors are using.
 In this article, we’ll take a look at what it is and what it can do for you.